-Sunday’s evenings are usually insightful, engaging and entertaining, and last Home Fellowship meeting was no exception.
+Sunday’s evenings are usually insightful, engaging and entertaining, and the last Home Fellowship meeting was no exception.
 The outline for the day was about the interestingly controversial topic of SEX, with the title “Managing Your Sexual Drive” to boot.

 The time had come again for us to painfully tackle questions pertaining to our sexuality.
 I could only imagine how uncomfortable some of us may have been discussing such a subject openly, especially within the holy ambiance of Church.
 But as always we had to deal regardless of our sensibilities, mainly because of the unavoidable importance of sex in our individual lives and relationships.

 As a consequence, I have always held the view that in addressing sensitive life issues, we must endeavor to be honest and practical in our approach: meaning, I don’t want you to just preach to me but show me the “how-to-do”.

-As an example, one of my favorite advice from the Word is “Flee from temptation.”
-It is so unashamedly stark and down-to-earth as if saying, “dude, run for your life and forget trying to be Superman!”
+As an example, one of my favorite pieces of advice from the Word is “Flee from temptation.”
+It is so unashamedly stark and down-to-earth as if saying, “dude, run for your effing life and forget trying to be Superman!”